push-based/ws-ng-perf-datev-071024/exercises/css - layout-trashing.md

-# DOM Access Optimisation - Forced Reflow
+# CSS Performance - Layout Thrashing

-In this exercise you will learn what forced reflows are, what causes and how to avoid them.
+In this exercise you will learn what layout thrashing is, what causes and how to avoid them.

-## Prepare perf-playground
+## 0. Prepare perf-playground

 In order to solve the tasks for this exercise, please run the [perf-playground repository](https://github.com/push-based/perf-playground).